2020 Jordanian Pro League

 Al-Faisaly are the defending champions of the 2018–19 season.
-Ma'an and Sahab joined as the promoted clubs from the 2018–19 League Division 1.
-They replaced Al-Baqa'a and That Ras who were relegated to the 2020 League Division 1.
+Ma'an and Sahab joined as the promoted clubs from the 2019 Jordan League Division 1.
+They replaced Al-Baqa'a and That Ras who were relegated to the 2020 Jordan League Division 1.

 Teams

-Twelve teams will compete in the league – the top ten teams from the 2018–19 season and the two teams promoted from the 2018–19 Division 1.
+Twelve teams will compete in the league – the top ten teams from the 2018–19 season and the two teams promoted from the 2019 Division 1.